POLICY STATEMENT

 In Ireland, as the last island nation in Europe and in the case of the Grey Seal, the World¹s first protected species, there is yet the opportunity to resolve a conflict, arising more from misinformation than fact, and become a role model for wildlife conservation worldwide.

-The I.S.S. has never been in the tradition of seal-hugging conservation and welfare organisations, demonising and marginalising fishermen, emotionally milking the public for funds and power building for themselves.
+The Our Organization has never been in the tradition of seal-hugging conservation and welfare organisations, demonising and marginalising fishermen, emotionally milking the public for funds and power building for themselves.
 Indeed we have opposed such organisations from at home and abroad and stood between them and Irish fishing communities.
 We have prevented large scale P.R. events by such organisations and advised them not to generalise and to stay out of Ireland, in the belief they would only create disharmony and our fishing communities would come to their own conclusions calmly and reasonably.
-The I.S.S. does not claim to have all the answers but demands openness and honesty, without which we could not maintain this situation.
+The Our Organization does not claim to have all the answers but demands openness and honesty, without which we could not maintain this situation.
 If seal cull protagonists continue to incite, they will inevitably draw in some of these hugely resourced, international N.G.O.¹s and provide them with further material to fund-raise, without addressing the long term problems of coastal communities.

 Thanks for friends and partners!